 What legal obligations will employers need to consider as part of reopening plans?

 This will also vary based on the employer’s location and industry.
-Employers will have to comply with federal, state, and local directives, which will likely include various screening and testing measures, social distancing, use of face masks, protocols for addressing reports of COVID-19 positive exposure, and other measures.
+Employers will have to comply with federal, state, and local directives.
+The trends we have been seeing include various health screening and testing measures, social distancing, use of face masks, protocols for addressing reports of COVID-19 positive exposure, and other measures.
 Employers will also have to be mindful of complying with obligations regarding confidential treatment of medical information with regards to medical testing results.
 Also, disability discrimination laws need to be considered when making decisions regarding who is selected to return to work based on medical conditions.